HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-patient-bundle-intro.md

 The bundle MUST contain exactly one Patient resource conforming to the [CancerPatient] profile.
 The bundle MUST also contain following mCODE-conformant resources, if available to the server:

-* Condition resources representing the [PrimaryCancerCondition] and [SecondaryCancerCondition], if applicable
+* Condition resources conforming to [PrimaryCancerCondition] and [SecondaryCancerCondition] profiles
-* Observation resources representing [CancerDiseaseStatus]
+* Observation resources conforming to [CancerDiseaseStatus] profile
-* Observation resources representing [ECOGPerformanceStatus] and/or [KarnofskyPerformanceStatus]
+* Observation resources conforming to [ECOGPerformanceStatus] and/or [KarnofskyPerformanceStatus] profiles
-* Observation resources representing any [TumorMarkerTest]
+* Observation resources conforming to [TumorMarkerTest] profile
-* MedicationRequest resources conforming to [CancerRelatedMedicationRequest] and [CancerRelatedMedicationAdministration], representing any cancer-related prescriptions, administrations, and patient-reported medications
+* MedicationRequest resources conforming to [CancerRelatedMedicationRequest] and [CancerRelatedMedicationAdministration] profiles, representing any cancer-related prescriptions, administrations, and patient-reported medications
-* Procedure resources representing any [CancerRelatedSurgicalProcedure] and [RadiotherapyCourseSummary]
+* Procedure resources conforming to [CancerRelatedSurgicalProcedure] and [RadiotherapyCourseSummary] profiles
-* Observation resources representing the staging information: [CancerStageGroup], [TNMDistantMetastasesCategory], [TNMPrimaryTumorCategory], and [TNMRegionalNodesCategory]
+* Observation resources conforming to: [CancerStageGroup], [TNMDistantMetastasesCategory], [TNMPrimaryTumorCategory], and [TNMRegionalNodesCategory] profiles, representing staging information
-* Observation resources representing [GenomicVariant] and [GenomicRegionStudied]
+* Observation resources conforming to [GenomicVariant] and [GenomicRegionStudied] profiles
-* DiagnosticReport resources representing [GenomicsReport]
+* DiagnosticReport resources conforming to [GenomicsReport] profile
-* Specimen resources representing to [GenomicSpecimen] and [TumorSpecimen]
+* Specimen resources conforming to [GenomicSpecimen] and [TumorSpecimen] profiles
-* BodyStructure resources representing [Tumor]
+* BodyStructure resources conforming to [Tumor] profile
-* Observation resources representing [TumorSize]
+* Observation resources conforming to [TumorSize] profile
-* Observation resource representing [Comorbidities], referencing Condition resources
+* Observation resource conforming to [Comorbidities] profile, referencing Condition resources

 In addition, the bundle SHOULD contain the following non-mCODE resources, following appropriate US Core profiles: